objectionary/lints/src/main/resources/org/eolang/motives/aliases/broken-alias-first.md

 # Broken alias (first part)

-The first part of the `+alias` meta may only contain the name of the object, not its FQN.
-For example, here is how it may look in EO:
+The first part of the `+alias` meta must contain only the object name, not its fully qualified name (FQN).
+Here is an example in EO:

 ```eo
 +alias stdout org.eolang.io.stdout